 Tel : +34 619 954 034

 Cozy bar and tapa restaurant opposite the church, serving excellent tapas and portions.
-They also serve breakfast from 10AM.
+Open from 12AM.

 Large terrace on the street and patio in the back of the restaurant to enjoy summer days and a pair of sofas which are placed in front of the fire place, making this an outstanding place on colder days.